Eventuous/eventuous/src/Diagnostics/src/Eventuous.Diagnostics.Logging/README.md

 ## Usage

 Normally, you'd not need to use the logging listener directly.
-The `Eventuous.AspNetCore` package contains extensions for `IApplicationBuilder` and `IHost` to connect Eventuous diagnostic events to the logging system of .NET.
+The `Eventuous.Extensions.DependencyInjection` package contains extensions for `IApplicationBuilder` and `IHost` to connect Eventuous diagnostic events to the logging system of .NET.